JosemyDuarte/testcontainer_webhook_poc/README.md

-# testcontainer_webhook_poc
+# TestContainer + Ngrok + Java

-An example of how to integrate Docker containers on Java tests
+An example of how to integrate Docker containers on Java tests.